Medvedev91/timeto.me/README.md

 Shortcuts automate this.
 When I start the "Meditation" activity, the video will start automatically.

 This works especially well with repeating tasks.
 "Meditation" is automatically created every day, I just tap on it, the timer and video starts.

+# Day Start Time

+Especially for owls.
+You can set the time when repeating tasks will be added for the next day.
+Default 00:00.